 Cancellation provisions in the booking conditions

 To avoid any problems with cancellation or curtailment (when a guest cuts their stay short), you are strongly recommended to have a cancellation policy.
-To rely on the procedure you must make this policy clear to guests before you agree the booking, whether on the telephone, by fax, by e-mail or in writing.
-It is also prudent to get confirmation from the guests that they understand and accept the policy.
+To rely on the procedure you must make this policy clear to customers before you agree on the booking, whether on the telephone, email or in writing.
+It is also prudent to get confirmation from the customer that they understand and accept the policy.
 Finally, your booking conditions and cancellation policy should also be clearly stated on your website.

 Please note that VAT only applies to deposits made by the customer.
 If the customer cancels and you have a separately payable cancellation charge as part of your terms and conditions, this is exclusive of VAT as this is a penalty payment rather than a payment for the opportunity to use your goods and services.

-One option that is often given to guests on booking is to take out cancellation insurance.
+One option that is often given to customers on booking is to take out cancellation insurance.
 A premium covers any payments they are obliged to make for their accommodation in the event of them having to cancel.
-A typical policy will cover claims as a consequence of illness or injury to the guest or a member of their family, redundancy, a burglary or fire or jury service.
+A typical policy will cover claims as a consequence of illness or injury to the guest or a member of their family, redundancy, a burglary, fire or jury service.

 You can contact a local insurance company or broker for details of how to offer this facility.

-Increasingly, accommodation providers are taking deposits or asking for credit card details to reduce their exposure to cancellations.
+Increasingly, businesses are taking deposits or asking for credit card details to reduce their exposure to cancellations.

 If you are VAT registered, you need to remember that any deposit is inclusive of VAT.
 This means that if you withhold a deposit as compensation for a guest cancelling, you must return the VAT component of the deposit as no service has been provided.

-If a guest cancels and refuses to pay
+If a customer cancels and refuses to pay

 If the guest refuses to pay: